 I realize that you're surrounded by people who are very busy sleeping with each other and attending every literary event they can find where there is free wine from a box, so you might have some slightly skewed perceptions about what your writing life is going to be like after graduation, but exactly what, to your mind, makes a writer "real"?

-I am earning my "er."
-And I have passed my 10,000 hours more than three times over.
+I have passed my 10,000 hours more than three times over.
 Much (but not all) of my writing in the last year has gone into this blog.
 Writing About Writing is coming up on its first birthday and there are 417 posts averaging about 2-3 pages each.
 If this were a book, it would be the length of War and Peace (and drafted in just under a year--suck it Tolstoy!).
 It wouldn't be as GOOD as War and Peace, but it would be as long.
 I have also been tooling away on some fiction manuscripts when I'm not working on the blog.

 |Picture of me holding paycheck has been replaced|